 American serpentine leafminer

 Leaf miners are small flies whose larvae feed internally on plants.
 American serpentine leafminer poses a serious threat to Australia’s horticulture, nursery production, and agricultural plant industries.
 Severe infestations of American serpentine leafminer may result in premature leaf drop, poor growth, and reduced crop yields.
-Australia considers it a National Priority Plant Pest.
+Australia considers it to be a National Priority Plant Pest.

 The WA samples were collected in March 2021 by sweep netting a cotton crop and associated weeds, and some larvae within leaf mines on coatbuttons and wild gooseberry weeds.
-In May 2021, the NAQS officers collected larval specimens of suspect leafminer on Thursday Island, QLD from the common Cinderella weed as part of a routine Torres Strait plant health survey.
+In May 2021, the NAQS officers collected larval specimens of suspect leafminer on Thursday Island, Torres Strait from the common Cinderella weed as part of their routine Torres Strait plant health survey.

 The samples of suspected leafminer species in WA and QLD were identified as American serpentine leafminer (Liriomyza trifolii) with a 99%+ genetic match between the Kununurra and Torres strait specimens.
 This identification was confirmed during the week of 9 July 2021 using genetic testing and morphological identification techniques.

-The Consultative Committee on Emergency Plant Pests (CCEPP) met on 19 July 2021 to discuss the detections.
-CCEPP agreed that American serpentine leafminer is considered an emergency plant pest under the Emergency Plant Pest Response Deed.
+The Consultative Committee on Emergency Plant Pests (CCEPP) has met in response to these detections.
+Members agreed that American serpentine leafminer is considered an emergency plant pest under the Emergency Plant Pest Response Deed.
 However, following additional surveys, it was also agreed that American serpentine leafminer is not technically feasible to eradicate.
 It cannot be eradicated because:

 Movement between Torres Strait and mainland Australia is also controlled under the Commonwealth’s Biosecurity Act 2015.
 Federal legislation specifies that plant material cannot move from the Torres Strait Permanent Biosecurity Monitoring Zone into mainland Australia without a permit.